z-bone/Zach_Smith_ELK_Stack_Project/README.md

 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.

-Load balancing ensures that the application will be highly _____, in addition to restricting _____ to the network.
+Load balancing ensures that the application will be highly available, in addition to restricting access to the network.
-- _TODO: What aspect of security do load balancers protect?
-What is the advantage of a jump box?_
+What aspect of security do load balancers protect? **Load balancers can defend organizations against DDoS attacks, effectively spreads the resources throughout the network, and the Web Application Firewall(WAF) inside the load balancer is essentially protecting the website by updating the rules daily.**
+What is the advantage of a jump box? **Before running any tasks, admins first connect to a jumpbox.
+It can also act as an origination point to access other environments securely.**

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the _____ and system _____.
 - _TODO: What does Filebeat watch for?_
 - _TODO: What does Metricbeat record?_

 The configuration details of each machine may be found below.
-_Note: Use the [Markdown Table Generator](http://www.tablesgenerator.com/markdown_tables) to add/remove values from the table_.

 | Name     | Function | IP Address | Operating System |
 |----------|----------|------------|------------------|